rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 record on a given interface cannot be sent less than one second since its last transmission.
 This rate limiting rule however does not mitigate the above attacks, in which new names, hence new records, are constantly created and sent.
-A browser-wide mDNS message rate limit MUST be provided for all messages that can be indirectly dispatched by a web application, namely the probing queries, announcement responses, resolution queries, and goodbye responses associated with mDNS.
-Such a rate limiting rule SHOULD NOT allow responses from an origin to queries for the ICE candidate processing blocked by mDNS messages from a different origin.
+A browser-wide mDNS message rate limit MUST be provided for all unsolicited messages that can be dispatched by a web application, namely the probing queries, announcement responses, and goodbye responses associated with mDNS.
+Such a rate limiting rule SHOULD also ensure that mDNS messages sent by a page do not block mDNS messages for name resolution in the ICE candidate processing of another page, especially if these pages have different origins.

 Malicious Responses to Deny Name Registration
 ---------------------------------------------